m-arf-an/Signalis-Skins-for-Balatro/README.md

 2) Open Balatro.exe with 7-Zip as if it were a .zip

-3) Drag the "resources" folder into the 7-Zip folder
+3) Drag the "resources" folder from the zip file into the 7-Zip folder

 #### LINUX INSTALLATION